pythonForIdiots/pythonflaskcourse/README.md

 # pythonflaskcourse
-Install python and flask and write a simple app on Mac using Terminal and Visual Code
+Install python and flask and write a simple app on Mac using Terminal and Visual Code.
+This guide can not be translated 1 to 1 to windows.

 ## Step 1: Install the tools you need
 1. Install Xcode from the App Store